Many military veterans are considering refinancing their VA Loan due to mortgage rates being near historic lows.

 What if Your VA Loan Refinance Application is Declined?

-Lenders can approve or decline a refinance application for a variety of reasons, so your best course of action is to speak with the loan officer who declined your application and ask him or her to explain why your loan application was declined and if they have any recommendations you can use to improve your odds of being approved for a future VA Loan refinance application.
+Lenders can approve or decline a refinance application for a variety of reasons, so your best course of action is to speak with the loan officer who rejected your application and ask him or her to explain why your loan application was declined and if they have any recommendations you can use to improve your odds of being approved for a future VA Loan refinance application.

-Find current VA Loan Rates on our site, or visit an authorized VA Loan provider to see what your refinancing options are.
+Find current VA Loan rates on our site, or visit an authorized VA Loan provider to see what your refinancing options are.